Table of contents

 • High blood pressure

 The cost of Strattera varies depending on the dosage and the number of capsules purchased.
-The generic formula, atomoxetine, can be as low as $44 for 7 of the 10 mg capsules and as high as $1,501 for 90 of the 100 mg capsules.
+The generic formula, atomoxetine, can cost as little as $137 for 3010 milligram capsules.
 Most health insurance companies cover the cost of generic Strattera.

 Licensed providers on Klarity provide personalized treatment.
 Find a provider that matches your needs and preferences.

-Wellbutrin, known in its generic form as bupropion, is an antidepressant primarily prescribed for treating depression and seasonal affective disorder.
-However, it can be used in an off-label capacity to treat people with ADHD.
+Wellbutrin, known in its generic form as bupropion, is an antidepressant primarily prescribed for treating depression and seasonal affective disorder (SAD).
+It can be used off-label to treat ADHD.

-When a healthcare provider prescribes a medication that can be beneficial for treating ADHD but is not approved by the FDA to treat ADHD, that’s considered off-label use.
+When a healthcare provider prescribes a medication that can be beneficial for treating ADHD but isn’t approved by the FDA to treat ADHD, that’s considered off-label use.

-Wellbutrin increases norepinephrine and dopamine in the brain, two chemicals associated with mood.
-This chemical increase and boost in mood can help to improve focus and impulsivity for people with ADHD.
+Wellbutrin increases norepinephrine and dopamine in the brain, 2 chemicals associated with mood.
+This chemical increase and boost in mood can help improve your focus and impulsivity.
 Wellbutrin may be prescribed if you don’t tolerate stimulants well or if you have another medical condition that prevents you from safely taking stimulant medication.

-Wellbutrin comes as a tablet or extended-release tablet and your dose will depend on your health history, current symptoms, and the recommendation of your healthcare provider.
-It can take time to feel the intended effects of Wellbutrin, so you can expect to wait at least four weeks or longer before you’re experiencing the full benefits of the medication.
+Wellbutrin comes as a tablet or extended-release tablet.
+It stays in the body for about 4 days.
+Your dose will depend on your health history, current symptoms, and the recommendation of your healthcare provider.
+It can take time to feel the effects of Wellbutrin, so you can expect to wait at least 4 weeks or longer before you’re experiencing the full benefits of the medication.
+It’s important to take it as prescribed.

 While everyone experiences side effects differently, it’s important to contact your healthcare provider immediately if any of your symptoms worsen or persist without going away.